Israeli–Lebanese conflict: Background

+History

 1948 Arab–Israeli War

 In 1948, the Lebanese army had by far the smallest regional army, consisting of only 3,500 soldiers.
 At the prompting of Arab leaders in the region, Lebanon agreed to join the other armies that were being assembled around the perimeter of the British Mandate territory of Palestine for the purpose of invading Palestine.
 Lebanon committed 1,000 of these soldiers to the cause.
 The Arab armies waited for the end of the Mandate and the withdrawal of British forces, which was set for 15 May 1948.

 Israel declared its independence on 14 May 1948.
 The next day, the British Mandate officially expired and, in an official cablegram, the seven-member Arab League, including Lebanon, publicly proclaimed their aim of creating a democratic "United State of Palestine" in place of the United Nations Partition Plan for Palestine.
 The League soon entered the conflict on the side of the Palestinian Arabs, thus beginning the international phase of the 1948 Arab–Israeli War.
 Egypt, Lebanon, Syria, Transjordan, and Iraq declared war on the new state of Israel.
 They expected an easy and quick victory in what came to be called the 1948 Arab–Israeli War.
 The Lebanese army joined the other Arab armies in the invasion.
 It crossed into the northern Galilee.
 By the end of the conflict, however, it had been repulsed by Israeli forces, which occupied South Lebanon.
 Israel signed armistice agreements with each of its invading neighbors.
 The armistice with Lebanon was signed on 23 March 1949.
 As part of the agreement with Lebanon, Israeli forces withdrew to the international border.